 What is Willingness to Pay?

-Definition – Willingness to pay or WTP is defined as the maximum price that a consumer is willing to pay on a commodity or product or service.
+Willingness to pay or WTP is the maximum price that a consumer is willing to pay for a commodity or product or service.
 The concept of WTP helps economists figure out the aggregate consumer demand.
-Businesses use the information regarding consumer demand to set the price points for their products.
+Businesses use information regarding consumer demand to set price points for their products.

 The OECD(Organization for Economic Co-operation and Development), defines willingness to pay as-